PauloFDO/ParkingManagement/README.md

 -Any User can take any free parking space on that same day (only one per person).

--Parking spaces can be booked for external clients by an administrator, for the entire day or on a specific time frame (any user will be alerted of this time frame but can take the space out of it).
+-Parking spaces can be booked for external clients by an administrator for the entire day or on a specific time frame (any user will be alerted of this time frame but can take the space out of it).

 -An administrator user has total control to manage all parking spaces on any day.

 -An normal user can manage parking spaces assigned on any day.

--It will add days automatically (assigned spots will be assigned by default), or admin can add days in advance if something needs to be manually add for an specific day.
+-It will add days automatically (users with assigned spots will be assigned by default), or an admin can add days in advance if something needs to be manually add for an specific day.

 -Weekends are ignored.